luser-dr00g/pcomb/README.md

 ## Function objects

-`parser`s, `operator`s, and `suspension`s contain a saved environment and
-a function pointer, as well as a printable string to hold the function's name.
+`parsers`, `operators`, and `suspensions` contain a saved environment and a function pointer, as well as a printable string to hold the function's name.

 Function objects are executed by calling the function pointer and passing it the saved environment as its first argument and any other input as its second argument.
-A supension function receives only its environment, there is no other input.
+A supension function receives only its environment: there is no other input.

 In the special cases of `bind` and `into` combinators, the right hand function will